Soban-2004/flight-pricing-prediction/README.md

-# Flight Price Prediction using Linear Regression
+# Flight Price Prediction Web App using Linear Regression

-This project aims to predict flight prices based on various features such as departure and arrival dates, airline, source and destination airports, and more.
-The model is built using a Linear Regression algorithm.
+This project is a web application built using Python and Streamlit that predicts flight prices based on various features.
+The machine learning model used for prediction is Linear Regression, and the app allows users to input flight details to estimate the price.

 ## Project Overview

-The goal of this project is to build a machine learning model that can predict the price of a flight ticket based on a variety of input features.
-We used a Linear Regression model to solve this problem, utilizing a dataset containing historical flight price data.
+The goal of this project is to create a user-friendly web application where users can input flight details, and the model will predict the expected flight price.
+The Linear Regression model is trained on historical flight data that includes features such as airline, source, destination, flight duration, and more.

 ## Dataset

-The dataset used in this project contains flight details including the following features:
+The dataset used for this project is the [Flight Price Prediction dataset](https://www.kaggle.com/datasets), which contains historical flight prices along with associated flight details like:

-- `Airline`: The airline operating the flight.
+- `Airline`: Airline name
-- `Source`: The source airport.
+- `Source`: The source airport code
-- `Destination`: The destination airport.
+- `Destination`: The destination airport code
-- `Date_of_Journey`: The date the flight was booked.
-- `Dep_Time`: The time the flight departs.
-- `Arrival_Time`: The time the flight arrives.
-- `Duration`: The duration of the flight.
+- `Duration`: The duration of the flight
-- `Total_Stops`: The number of stops in the flight.
-- `Additional_Info`: Additional flight details such as whether the flight is non-stop, etc.
+- `Date`: Date of the flight
-- `Price`: The target variable (the flight price to be predicted).
+- `Price`: The price of the flight (target variable)

-For detailed information, refer to the dataset.